Users of the Budget, Standard, Advanced and Corporate

 conf set name in csoftadm).

-At this point, you might wish to submit your certficate for a Certificate Signing Request via a certification authority, such as Thawte.
-Alternatively you may sign the certificate yourself with the following command -
+At this point, you might wish to submit your certficate for a Certificate Signing Request via a certification authority, such as Thawte or GoDaddy.
+Alternatively, you can publish a self-signed certificate using the command:

 $ openssl x509 -req -days 365 -in csr -signkey key -out cert